 Uber Eats to pull out of South Korea amid tough competition

-Uber Technologies Inc's restaurant delivery business will terminate its service in South Korea, Uber Eats said on Monday.

-SEOUL: Uber Technologies Inc's restaurant delivery business will terminate its service in South Korea, Uber Eats said on Monday.
+SEOUL: Uber Technologies' restaurant delivery business will terminate its service in South Korea, Uber Eats said on Monday (Sep 9).

 In South Korea, Uber has faced opposition from taxi drivers and was forced to discontinue a ride-hailing service using private cars in 2015.
 But it currently offers premium taxi-hailing and licensed taxi-hailing services.